 The Campus Cupboard is located on the fourth floor of the Kansas Union.
-It is open on Mondays and Wednesdays from 11:00am-3:00pm and on Thursdays from 11:00am-7:00 pm.
+It is open Tuesday-Friday from 10:00am-5:00pm and on Saturdays from 10:00am – 2pm.
 All KU students, staff, and faculty are welcome!

 The Campus Cupboard was originally founded in 2009 as a CCO program named Daily Bread that partnered with Just Food and the Ecumenical Campus Ministries (ECM) as a student initiative to develop a food pantry for KU students, where it eventually adopted the moniker, the Campus Cupboard.
 In March of 2015, the Campus Cupboard was relocated to the Westwood House in the Lutheran Campus Ministries (LCM).
 In the 2016-2017 academic year, the Executive Director of the KU Center for Community Outreach surveyed second-, third- and fourth-year undergraduates as part of their honors thesis and found that 54% of respondents could be considered food insecure under U.S. Department of Agriculture (USDA) guidelines, with 35% exhibiting very low food security, the department’s most severe category of food insecurity.
 This realization initiated an immense effort to expand the Campus Cupboard’s partnership with Just Food to expand its services on KU’s campus.